 - Met with Executive management including Chief Product Officer, Chief Finance Officer and Chief Executive Officer in the first quarter helped to orient me with the company's ethos and aspirations.

-- Gave New hires are given significant responsibility and can have a solid impact from the get-go.
+- Gave New hires significant responsibility and allow them to have a solid impact from the get-go.

 It was Patty McCord that drafted the foundational document on culture in Silicon Valley for Netflix, but Netflix continues to do great job with cultural diversity and inclusiveness resources that communicate Netflix’s values and what makes them unique.

 2. Quora: Tailoring new hire goals to their booming startup

 Quora knows the value of investing in an onboarding program.